 Later, she allows herself to be lured outside by three kids who want her to show them a place to swim away from the crowds.
 She goes with them, and is particularly fascinated by a shaggy, overweight young physicist who is wearing a jumpsuit.
 In the excerpt below, he begins to take it off so he can go skinnydipping with his friends."'I won't look,' I promised, though I found when he started to pull down his zipper I couldn't turn away.
 As he stepped from the jump suit I expected to see a heavy black rectangle blocking his crotch.
 Instead, what I saw was my first naked man, layered in fur so he seemed like an animal, a burly brown bear.
 Poking from the pouch that hung between his legs was a separate little animal - a baby, a pet, like a baby kangaroo peeking out shyly and waving its arm.
 And what I felt then wasn't love at first sight, but my first sight of love, of what it could mean to love someone else, a stranger, not family, and how risky this was, loving a pitifully weak, naked man."

 Fiction, creative nonfiction.

-Contemporary American literature; science and literature; religion and literature; multicultural U.S. literature; Jewish American literature; the theory and practice of teaching creative writing.
+Contemporary American literature; science and literature; women and science; religion and literature; multicultural U.S. literature; Jewish American literature; the theory and practice of teaching creative writing.